Frequently Asked Questions

 • We are new to homeschooling; can you give us some advice?

 Certainly!
 My advice is to take a deep breath and RELAX!
-As part of HCPA, you are no longer on anyone’s timetable except your own.
+As part of HPA, you are no longer on anyone’s timetable except your own.
 You have the freedom to make decisions for your family and the time to follow through with them.
 Your days, weeks, months and years are yours to do with what you will.
 Take a vacation anytime you want without worry, take time off from “school” if you choose.
 You will have no one hanging over your shoulder telling you what to do or how to do it!

 You have your child’s best interests at heart and will need to learn to trust that your child will get what they need when they need it.
 Children have a natural curiosity and thirst for knowledge, they will learn whether you teach them or not!
 Through trial and error, you will learn what works best for you and your family.
 If something isn’t working, you have the freedom to change it.